2008 Pacific typhoon season: Severe Tropical Storm Halong (Cosme)

-Early on May 14 PAGASA upgraded a tropical disturbance west of the Philippines to Tropical Depression Cosme.
-Later that day the JTWC issued a TCFA, later the first advisory on the system as Tropical Depression 05W.
+Early on May 14, PAGASA upgraded a tropical disturbance west of the Philippines to Tropical Depression Cosme.
+Later that day, the JTWC issued a TCFA, later as the first advisory on the system as Tropical Depression 05W.
 On May 16, the JMA upgraded 05W to Halong.
-Later that day, it was upgraded to a Severe Tropical Storm by JMA, and a Typhoon by JTWC, and reached its peak of 60 kn early May 17.
-It made landfall on western Pangasinan early May 17, and weakened while crossing northern Luzon, but after reaching open waters it re-organized while accelerating northeastward.
+Later that day, it was upgraded to a Severe Tropical Storm by JMA, and a Typhoon by JTWC, reaching its peak of 60 kn on early May 17.
+It made landfall on western Pangasinan, and weakened while crossing northern Luzon, but after reaching open waters, it re-organized while accelerating northeastward.
 The system intensified to a severe tropical storm again, but never reached its previous peak intensity and began weakening as it moved northeast.
 The JTWC and the JMA issued their final advisories on May 20.

 In Luzon, the storm caused 58 deaths and $94 million (USD) in damage.
 The storm destroyed 43,365 houses and damaged 188,830 more.
 Most of the damages reported were in Northern Luzon.
 Meanwhile, Mindoro and Panay islands were also affected as the storm-induced southwest monsoon brought rains and floods to those areas.

 Typhoon Nakri (Enteng)

 A tropical disturbance formed south of Guam on May 25.
 On May 26, the JMA recognized it as a weak tropical depression, and later that day, the JTWC issued a TCFA on the system.

 Early on May 27, the JTWC issued its first advisory on Tropical Depression 06W.
 Hours after, the JMA designated the system as Tropical Storm Nakri.
 Early on May 28, the JMA upgraded it to a severe tropical storm.
 Twelve hours later, the JTWC upgraded 06W to a typhoon.
 Later that day, Nakri strengthened at a more rapid pace and the rapid intensification continued into May 29, when Nakri strengthened to a Category 4-equivalent typhoon.
 PAGASA then issued its first advisory on the storm on early on May 30 and named it "Enteng".
-By May 31 it began to weaken as it moved north.
+By May 31, it began to weaken as it moved north.
 But on the next day, it started to re-intensify slightly.
 On June 2, it began to undergo transition to an extratropical system.
 And later, both JTWC and JMA stopped issuing advisories as it already degenerated to an extratropical low.

-The name Nakri was submitted by Cambodia and refers to a type of flower found in the country.